StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 ➡️ [See how this is implemented in code examples](code-examples.md#2-core-definitions)

-Running StackState Agent in debug mode will return a message in the case that a wrong tracer name is used.
+When the [log level in StackState Agent](/setup/agent/about-stackstate-agent.md#troubleshooting) is to `DEBUG`, a message will be returned if a wrong tracer name has been used.
 The message will warn about an unknown instrumentation and state the tracer name that was passed to it.

 ## Span mapping requirements